-The data for zinc, copper, lead, cadmium, nickel and arsenic are presented in Figures 2.12 to 2.17 and Figures 2.25 to 2.30.
+The data for zinc, copper, lead, cadmium, nickel, arsenic, iron and manganese are presented in Figures 2.12 to 2.19 and Figures 2.27 to 2.34.
 Sample results that were less than the detection limit are plotted at one half the limit value.
 While this allows the results to be plotted on a logarithmic scale, it causes non-detect results with high detection levels to appear more concentrated than they actually are.
 Detection limits have varied with time and are often evident on the graphs as horizontal groupings of symbols.
 The results for metals generally correlate with conductivity values.
-Zinc concentrations reflect the higher solubility of this element relative to the others.
+Zinc concentrations reflect the higher solubility of this element relative to the other metals.
+Manganese concentrations are elevated at most of the inactive sites, indicating the generation of secondary products from localized oxidation-buffering reactions.
 Metal loads from inactive sites have either remained relatively constant or decreased with time.
 The decrease in metal loading is attributed to the reduction of reactive surface area discussed above.
 Site 960 showed some elevated copper, zinc and cadmium concentrations in 2004.
-This is likely due to the recent removal of production rock from the area, which exposed additional production rock materials in the base of the road, and rerouted additional water sources into the sampling area, confounding comparative water sampling with pre-removal data.
+This was likely due to the removal of production rock from the area, which exposed additional production rock materials in the base of the road, and rerouted additional water sources into the sampling area, confounding comparative water sampling with pre-removal data.
+Data in 2005 for 960 showed a decrease in most metal concentrations, with close to an order of magnitude decrease in cadmium, nickel, manganese and zinc.